 Services and other revenue - DISH Network.
 Services and other revenue - DISH Network primarily includes revenue associated with satellite and transponder leases and services, TT&C, professional services, facilities rental revenue and other services provided to DISH Network.
-Services and other revenue - DISH Network also includes subscriber wholesale service fees for the HughesNet service sold to DISH Network.
+"Services and other revenue - DISH Network" also includes subscriber wholesale service fees for the HughesNet satellite internet service (the "HughesNet service") sold to DISH Network.

 Services and other revenue - other.
 Services and other revenue - other primarily includes the sales of enterprise and consumer broadband services, as well as maintenance and other contracted services.
-Services and other revenue - other also includes revenue associated with satellite and transponder leases and services, satellite uplinking/downlinking and other services provided to customers other than DISH Network.
+"Services and other revenue- other" also includes revenue associated with satellite and transponder leases and services, satellite uplinking/downlinking and other services provided to customers other than DISH Network.